RTXI/ttl-pulses/README.md

 2. TTL Pulses (#): number of TTL pulses within a single train
 3. TTL Freq (Hz): frequency of pulses measured between pulse onsets
 4. TTL Delay (s): time to wait between repeated trials of the same train of pulses
-5. Repeat: number of times to repeat the stimulus
+5. Repeat (#): number of times to repeat the stimulus